SharveshSp04/CS-4372-Assignments/README.txt

 # NLP Using Transformers: Moby Dick Text Summarization - COMPLETE CODE

+Here is the link to download the dataset - https://www.gutenberg.org/ebooks/2701
 ## INSTRUCTIONS:
 1. Copy entire code below
 2. Paste into Google Colab or Jupyter notebook